About Hardy Bullock

 Hardy Bullock, supervisor for Nevada County’s fifth district is a lifelong resident of Nevada County, and a graduate of Nevada Union High School and the University of Nevada Reno.
 Hardy holds accreditation from the American Association of Airport Executives and serves as a regional mentor to candidates in the executive accreditation program.

-Hardy Bullock currently serves as the Director of Aviation and Community Services for the Truckee Tahoe Airport District.
-He is tasked with the safety, security, and efficiency of this regional non-hub airport.
+Hardy currently consults in the aviation/unmanned aerial systems and aeronautical planning fields for clients nationwide.
+Previously, he served as the Director of Aviation and Community Services for the Truckee Tahoe Airport District.
+He was tasked with the safety, security, and efficiency of this regional non-hub airport.
 Hardy has spent the last fifteen years finding creative solutions to problems facing commercial aviation.
 He is a multi-engine instrument-rated pilot with nearly 2,000 hours of flight time in various types of fixed-wing aircraft, gliders and jets.

 Hardy was also an appointed Planning Commissioner for Nevada County and the Town of Truckee.
 He served as an Airport Community Advisory Team member, and board member of Big Brothers Big Sisters.
 Hardy served as a member of the Community Advisory Council for the Nevada County Relief Fund, raising funds for small business assistance.
 Hardy was a Founding Member of the Truckee Trails Foundation as well as a triathlon coach and Boy Scouts leader.
 Hardy contributes to his community through multiple volunteer positions as well as the Rotary Club of Truckee.